-To address this problem, Artistic Style was created – a filter written in C++ that automatically re-indents and re-formats C / C++ / C# / Java source files.
+To address this problem, Artistic Style was created – a filter written in C++ that automatically re-indents and re-formats C / C++ / Objective‑C / C++/CLI / C# / Java source files.
 It can be used from a command line, or it can be incorporated as classes in another C++ program.

 There is complete documentation for using Artistic Style.
 The documentation needed to install and run Artistic Style is included in the distribution package.
 It does not need an Internet connection.

 The latest release can be downloaded from the SourceForge file releases page.
 A link to the "latest version" near the top of the page will download the correct package for your platform.
 Or you can select the appropriate package from the "astyle" release folders.
 The Windows package contains a compiled binary.
 Other platforms will need to compile the source code.
 Makefiles are included for the most popular compilers.
 Follow the install instructions for the appropriate platform as described in the "Install" documentation.